janfrodej/Aurora/server/docs/sysop/development.md

 vice and store-service).
 - aurora-web (the server with apache2 and the aurora web-client)

+Please note that the ref.txt-files within each of the container folders have two docker commands.
+The first is to build the docker image (which has already been done by the config-script) and the second is to run the docker container.

 The AURORA web-client should upon starting the aurora-web docker image be available through https://10.0.10.12 on your host machine or alternately in addition https://auroradev if you added that to your hosts-file.
 Please do not mess around with this name, because it is also used for configurations, web certificates and such.

-The certificates used are self-signed, so accept this in your browser.
+When you attempt to run the Web-client by accessing the web-server on 10.0.10.12, please note that you will have to add exceptions to the certificates being offered.
+They are self-signed and part of the docker distribution.
+There are two stages to this.
+The first is to accept the certificate for the aurora-server site itself (10.0.10.12/auroradev) and the second is to accept the certificate of the REST-server (10.0.10.11).
+For this to happen, it might be an advantage in several browsers to either add this exception manually in the site certificate store or to attempt to contact both the web- and rest-servers by writing https://auroradev and https://10.0.10.11:9393 respectively in the address box of the browser and then accept an exception.
+Without these security exceptions added, you will not be able to serve the web-client and/or the rest-server.
+The AURORA web-client relies on the AURORA REST-server to do all its tasks.

+When you change the code, remember that services needs to be restarted or alternately exit one of the dockers and start the docker again.
+This is especially something to consider when changing the code for the aurora-server container.